suddenlyGiovanni/spiced_academy--p2p_chat/README.md

 - it had to be substantial but also achievable.
 ##### Time frame: **one week**
 ## Summary:
-Recently I've participated in a one-week coding challenge where I set myself to build a secure and decentralized chat application.
+I recently participated in a one-week coding challenge where I built a secure and decentralized chat application.
-My goal with this application was to test the architecture and tech needed to make it happen.
+My goal was to test the architecture and tech needed to make it happen.
-The user had the ability to register, login, look up for people to befriend, manage friendships, use a global chatroom, use a private chatroom or switch to a “secure” channel to protect the privacy of a conversation.
+The user has the ability to register, login, look up people to befriend, manage friendships, use a global chatroom, use a private chatroom or switch to a “secure” channel to protect the privacy of a conversation.
 To make all of this happen I had to build a node.js backend that used WebSocket to emit realtime events to all the relevant clients while on a React/Redux frontend I had to handle the secure chat by enabling two clients to speak directly to each other through webRtc protocol (p2p connection).
-I have specifically enjoyed how React in combination with Redux allowed me to clearly implement the separation of concerns principle and also write clean, functional and maintainable code.
+I specifically enjoyed how React in combination with Redux allowed me to clearly implement the separation of concerns principle and also write clean, functional and maintainable code.

 ### Tech Stack:
 | **Frontend** | **Backend** | **Database** |